 In this way, actions that cascade from a mindset of caring really do “change the world.”

 “Authenticity” and “authentic travel” are thrown about quite regularly these days.
 But what does authenticity really mean?

-One resonant definition I heard a couple of years ago, appropriately in Haiti: “Authenticity is showing the reality of a place — good and bad.”
+One resonant definition I heard a couple of years ago from a local guide, appropriately in Haiti: “Authenticity is showing the reality of a place — good and bad.”

 Why is this relevant for travelers?

 To truly understand a place we need to appreciate both its beauty and its blemishes, and to comprehend this from a local perspective.
 This last part is especially important, for this is what “having perspective” really means, observing the same subject from multiple points of view.

 In the province of Guizhou, China, I recall our being approached by a young student who wished to practice her English.
 She offered to show us “the beautiful buildings” in her town.
 Our expectations were primed for some secret old town streets, something in short supply in China, even at the time.

 We followed the girl out of the town center to an overlook with a perfect view…of a development flush with new apartment buildings.
 They were built on land recently cleared of traditional homes and historical living quarters.
 For better or worse, for nostalgia or progress, this is authentic.

 Sometimes our quest for “authenticity” is at odds with our expectations of what travel ought to hold.
 Are we willing to accept what is and the perspective of local inhabitants — including all the surprises that run against the grain of our preconceived notions?

 This re-interpretation of authenticity implies focusing less on what destinations once were and comprehending more of what they are now.